Azure/wordpress-linux-appservice/WordPress/wordpress_azure_ci_cd.md

 ### Important Notes
 ---
 - Previously, the image details could be viewed or updated from the 'Deployment Center' section.
 However, it would now show only the code integration view.
-In the near future, image upgrade option would be available under **Settings -> Configuration -> Stack Settings** section.
+In the near future, image upgrade option would be available under **Settings -> Configuration -> Stack Setting** section.

 - Meanwhile, if you are looking at updating the image details of your App Service, you can do it via **[az cli](https://learn.microsoft.com/en-us/cli/azure/webapp/config?view=azure-cli-latest#az-webapp-config-set)**.
 Below are the commands to update linux-fx-version of App Service.
 Replace the place holders SUBSCRIPTION_ID, RESOURCE_GROUP_NAME, WEBAPP_NAME with actual values.